 partner's immediate family (see the discussions under "Definitions" and

-"Benefits" in Policy 40.013, for details).
-Bereavement leave granted for a death in the immediate family shall not exceed five (5) working days.
+"Benefits" in policy 40.013, for details).
+Bereavement leave granted for a death in the immediate family shall not exceed five working days.

 - Medical, dental, psychological, or optical examination or treatment of an employee or a member of his or her immediate family.

 Sick and bereavement leave is granted on the approval of the department chairperson or the supervisor to whom the individual reports; such a request should be made on the first day of absence or in advance, if possible.
-The individual, upon return to work, must complete a Paid Time Off: Faculty and Staff Form.
+The individual, upon return to work, must report the absence through the online absence management system.
 The university reserves the right to require the individual to: